 But is it just another hyped up money-making program spewing out wild and wacky claims or does it actually deliver what it promises on the tin, hey?

-I guess you’ll have to dive into my honest and unbiased review to find out!
+I guess you’ll have to dive into this honest and unbiased review to find out!

 Name: Inbox Income (II).

 My Score: 1/10.

 But before continuing, see how I’m making sustainable money online – A platform which gives you the essentials for creating a successful Affiliate Marketing Biz around your hobby or passion…

 When you land on the ‘II’ website, it seems perfectly legitimate.

 There’s nothing suspicious about it, whatsoever.
 Well, apart from there being no “about” page lol.